-This course aims to provide students with a career pathway into IT, providing you with the skills to have a future as a games programmer, technician, website designer or project manager.
+This two-year course aims to provide students with a career pathway into IT, providing you with the skills to have a future as a games programmer, technician, website designer or project manager.

 What will I learn?

 - Gain a broad understanding of ICT and be able to study selected areas in more depth.